 - Do not implement proper hiring procedures with regards to background checks or qualification checks

-- Encourage drivers to overload the vehicles or violate hours of service regulations
+- Encourage drivers to disregard hours of service requirements

 - Fail to regularly inspect or maintain the vehicles per FMCSA requirements

 In addition to these driver or company-related causes of accidents, a large commercial truck crash in California could be caused by a defective vehicle part or an overall faulty vehicle.
 If the truck or a part fails, the manufacturers could be held responsible through a product liability lawsuit.

 According to the Federal Motor Carrier Safety Administration (FMCSA), a tractor-trailer can weigh as much as 80,000 pounds when fully loaded.
 The size and weight discrepancy between commercial trucks and traditional passenger vehicles means that these incidents often result in severe injuries.
 It is not uncommon for our attorneys to help clients who have sustained the following:

 - Severe lacerations or puncture wounds

 - Traumatic brain injuries